pkienzle/periodictable/doc/sphinx/guide/customizing.rst

 The table name (*H=1* above) must be unique within the session.
 If you are pickling elements from a custom table, you must create a custom table of the same name before attempting to restore them.
-The default table is just a custom table with the name *default*.
+The default table is just a custom table with the name *public*.

 ..
 Note: If you are using chemical formulas, you will need to
          define your own parser using::